shubhangik1511/decentralized-SLA/solidity/README.md

    npx hardhat run --network REPLACE_NETWORK scripts/deploycourierconsumer.ts
    ```

-1. Deploy the functions consumer for Checking uptime:
+2. Deploy the functions consumer for Checking uptime:

    ```
    npx hardhat run --network REPLACE_NETWORK scripts/deployuptimechecker.ts
    ```

-1. Deploy the functions consumer for Checking tickets in Zendesk:
+3. Deploy the functions consumer for Checking tickets in Zendesk:

    ```
    npx hardhat run --network REPLACE_NETWORK scripts/deployzendeskchecker.ts
    ```

-1. Add all of the above 3 contracts to a chainlink subscription.
+4. Add all of the above 3 contracts to a chainlink subscription one-by-one:
    ```
    npx hardhat --network REPLACE_NETWORK  functions-sub-add --contract <<contract_address>> --subid <<sub_id>>
    ```

 Once we have the addresses for all the consumers, we can move on to deploying the Manager contract, which is the heart of this project.

-1. Add these addresses into the `scripts/deploymanager.ts` file:
+1. Add these addresses, and subscription id into the `scripts/deploymanager.ts` file:

    ```language/typescript
    const manager = await ManagerContract.deploy(